fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/New-AzureADDevice.md

 ```

 ### -DeviceOSType
-Specifies the operating system type of the new device.
+The Operating System type of the new device

 ```yaml
 Type: String